andrew749/andrew749.github.io/README.md

 #mygithubpage
 ============
 ##Github Page for andrew749 aka.
 Andrew Codispoti
 My personal website.
-Currently optimized for chrome and safari, or any other webkit browser.
+Currently optimized for chrome,  or any other browser which supports HTML5.